- HMI panel design

 What is SIL?
 How is security defined at the hardware and software levels?

-SIL certification identifies all process hazards, assesses the risk of failure, and determines that if a failure occurs, the component will "fail safely".
-For the same process, there can be four safety levels, from SIL 1 to SIL 4 that are determined by calculating the hazard risk reduction factor (RRF).
+SIL stands for Safety Integrity Level and refers to the certification of software and hardware components to ensure their reliability and safety.
+SIL certification identifies all process hazards, assesses the risk of failure, and ensures that if a failure occurs, the component will "fail safely."
+For a given process there can be four levels, from SIL 1 to SIL 4, determined by the risk reduction factor (RRF).
+The level is ensured across software, hardware, and documented failure scenarios; each level has an acceptable failure rate — the higher the level, the lower the rate.

 Why is industrial automation a conservative industry?

 Plants are critical facilities.
-Reliability and resilience are crucial for systems that are implemented in manufacturing because they directly affect people's lives — from industrial injuries to technological disasters.
-To avoid attacks on industrial facilities, systems must be minimally vulnerable at the device and communication protocol levels.
+Reliability and resilience are essential for manufacturing systems because they directly affect people's lives — from industrial injuries to technological disasters.
+To prevent attacks on industrial facilities, systems must be minimally vulnerable at the device and protocol levels.

-The new technology takes time to industrialise, and standards take a long time to adopt, so change comes slowly.
-For example, HMS Networks' research shows that, at the beginning of 2022, the share of wireless protocols was only 7%, and the bulk of data transmission still went through wired networks.
+New technology takes time to industrialize and standards take a long time to adopt, so change comes slowly: for example, HMS Networks' research showed that, at the start of 2022, wireless protocols accounted for only 7%, with most data still transmitted over wired networks.

-The hardware is changing, but popular networking technologies remain.
-All industrial protocols are closed as proprietary ones, so engineers have to join the organisation that develops them to find out how a particular standard works.
-This high entry threshold is due to the high demands placed on the reliability of the systems to be implemented.
-This is what makes the industrial automation industry so conservative.
+The hardware evolves, but popular networking technologies persist, and many industrial protocols are proprietary, so engineers must join the organization that develops a standard to learn how it works.
+That high entry threshold reflects the high reliability demands placed on these systems and it's what makes industrial automation so conservative.